Japrolol/ObjectDetectionWebApp/README.md

 To run this project, you need to have Python and Node.js installed on your computer.

 ### 1. Create the Database
-- Use the `notes.sql` file to create the database.
+- Use the `obj_det.sql` file to create the database.
 - A default account with the email `admin@gmail.com`, user `admin` and password `admin123` is already created.
 - You can create your own account.